If it were not for technology, 2020 would have been the end of the world.

 Take for example: Shudder is brilliant Host, which not only took place in a Zoom call (complete with a time limit), but was also filmed by the video calling platform for maximum authenticity.
 How many times have we seen a phone or computer screen in fiction that simply did not behave like any existing device?
 There are legal clearances to put this stuff on screen, but if the alternative is so weird that it takes the audience out of your story, you need to reconsider.
 I have so far never recovered from this moment in 2018 Sierra Burgess is a loser, which is the only thing I remember about the movie now:

 To be honest, there was always some shows that got it right.
-Jane the Virgin realistically used SMS, sometimes choose to use the on-screen text bubbles for critical conversations instead of traditional dialogue and movement.
+Jane the Virgin realistically used SMS (a sexting), and sometimes choose to use the on-screen text bubbles for critical conversations instead of traditional dialogue and movement.
 It may not feel like the best use of actors at the moment, but it evokes a different kind of performance and depicts the reality of modern communication.
 American Vandal was so knowledgeable in his understanding of teens’ use of social media that it regularly recorded vertical video footage and conducted an entire investigation into a actual iPhone error.